kallebysantos/play.ai-content-summarizer/README.md

 ## 🤝 Contributing

 This project is public for educational purposes. <br />
-Feel free to fork and play around — PRs not accepted at this time.
+Feel free to fork and play around — PRs are accepted.